 Step 2: OSM account - https://www.openstreetmap.org

 Create an account with Open Street Map, or log into your existing account.
-If you are creating a new account, make sure you receive your confirmation email and read the welcome page.
+If you are creating a new account, make sure you receive and respond to the confirmation email and read the welcome page.

-In another tab in your browser, navigate to the Humanitarian OpenStreetMap Team's website.
-The two websites will synchronize.
+In a new tab in your browser, navigate to the Humanitarian OpenStreetMap Team's website.
+Click on the Start Mapping button.

 You can select a project by searching on a keyword, location, or project number.